Subscribe To The Walking Dead Midseason Premiere Introduced The Whisperers' Alpha And Doomed Two Characters Updates

 For the first half of Season 9, The Walking Dead largely refrained from introducing major big bads, which got completely upended for the Whisperer-introducing winter finale.
 (R.I.P.
 Jesus.)
 In the midseason premiere, titled "Adaptation," the skin-clad villains made an even bigger impact on our heroes, and fans finally got our first in-episode look at Samantha Morton's deadly leader Alpha!
 And perhaps our last living looks at two other characters.

 Comic book readers, and TV fans who haven't shied away from reading about later comic arcs, are aware that The Whisperers' biggest moment in the source material is truly one of the most vicious and shocking moments of Robert Kirkman's entire series.
-It involves the deaths of quite a few protagonists, both those beloved and barely introduced, and the midseason premiere seems to have seriously doomed Callan McAuliffe's Aiden and Dan Fogler's Luke.
+It involves the deaths of quite a few protagonists, both those beloved and barely introduced, and the midseason premiere seems to have seriously doomed Callan McAuliffe's Alden and Dan Fogler's Luke.